-Amanda joined in the fun with her son who’s 2 and my youngest daughter who’s 1.
+My friend’s son who’s 2 and my youngest daughter who’s 1.
 Even our husbands joined the fun so that they could have more to eat!
 We were so busy eating and making Samosas that we never took a picture of the finished product actually!
 Guess they were a big hit!

 We used the mint coriander chutney to dip our samosas in.
 We also tried tamarind sauce, which is truthfully my favorite and mixed together is delicious.